FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 # Conditionals

-- Just like in Scratch, we can decide whether we want to run code depending on if a condition is met
+Just like in Scratch, we can decide whether we want to run code depending on if a condition is met:
-- In JS, we use "if," "else if," and "else" with curly braces for conditional statements

 ```javascript
 var highScore = 150;